ijlee2/codemod-utils/packages/files/README.md

 </details>

+### normalizeFilePath

+Converts a file path to work on Windows as needed.

+⚠️ Likely, you won't need this method.

 ### parseFilePath

 Parses a file path, similarly to `parse()` from `node:path`, but correctly handles file extensions with more than one `.`, e.g. `.d.ts` and `.css.d.ts`.